nhatsang12/EventTicketMangement/README.md

 ---
 ## DEMO Event Ticket https://event-ticket-mangement-8s3y.vercel.app/
 The first time the page loads may be a bit slow.
-Thank you for your understanding.Thank you
+Thank you for your understanding.
 ## 🗂️ Repositories

 | Repo | Description | Link |